 - Working Tax Credit run-on - paid for 4 weeks after you stop qualifying for Working Tax Credit.

 Applying for your entitlement of a ‘free school meal’ could help us to secure maximum funding from the Government for the whole school.
 If you think your child may be eligible for Free School Meals, in the first instance please speak to the School Office as your child may already have been registered using the information you provided on our Admission Forms.
-If your circumstances have changed we are able to apply on your behalf or go to www.kent.gov.uk
+If your circumstances have changed we are able to apply on your behalf on completion of the form below.

 If your child is going to have school dinners: